Munch and Move

 At Amy Hurd Early Learning Centre most of our Educators and cooks are trained in the Munch and Move program.
 This has included specific training through NSW Health at sessions with other early childhood colleagues as well as in house training at team meetings with the use of a Staff Development program.

-We agreed that children who develop healthy eating and physical activity habits from a young age are more likely to continue these healthy habits into adulthood.
+We agree that children who develop healthy eating and physical activity habits from a young age are more likely to continue these healthy habits into adulthood.

 The Munch & Move program has strong alignment to the National Quality Framework (NQF) with links to all 7 Quality Areas of the National Quality Standard (NQS), the 5 Outcomes of the Early Years Learning Framework (EYLF) and the Get Up & Grow healthy eating guidelines and physical activity recommendations.